Editors & Tooling

 };

-to remake your dev env.
+to remake your dev environment.

 After that you can use the following command to start hoogle at localhost:8080